EssamB13/modeling-color-categorization/README.md

 # COG260 World Color Survery Project
-A COG260 Project about constructing, training and testing prototype and exemplar models of categorization in the domain of color term categorization.
-Data taken from World Color Survery
+A Project about develiping, training and testing computational models of prototype and exemplar theories of categorization in the domain of color term categorization.
+Model was trained on data taken from World Color Survery using scikit-learn